Omar671/Security-Utils/README.md

 <img width="456" height="295" alt="image" src="https://github.com/user-attachments/assets/c20f3654-3ca7-42de-8f7e-48eed5f49755" />

 java Security Toolkit

-A handy Java 21 toolkit for everyday security tasks.
+You can use Ccrypt in the files that contain the passwords A handy Java 21 toolkit for everyday security tasks.
 It lets you generate strong passwords, check how secure they are, encrypt and decrypt text with AES-256, generate file hashes, and manage your results.

 What's Inside